nytimes/kyt/docs/commands.md

 3. Creates linter configurations -  .eslintrc.json and .stylelintrc.json files
 4. Adds kyt commands to npm scripts

+If kyt finds any files with duplicate names, it will back up your file before replacing it.

 ### setup with a starter-kyt

 `setup` also allows you to plug a starter-kyt into your app.